 Why are driving lessons so expensive?

-After reading this page you’ll understand why driving lessons cost what they do and that driving instructors are not the rich people that some think we are.
+After reading this page you’ll understand why driving lessons cost what they do and how driving instructors are not the rich people that some think they are.

 Why are driving lessons so expensive?